- Crime Awareness

-Keep all doors and windows locked whenever your vehicle is left unattended, especially if the vehicle is parked in your driveway overnight.
+- Keep all doors and windows locked whenever your vehicle is left unattended, especially if the vehicle is parked in your driveway overnight.

-Lock all valuables in the trunk, out of sight, when your vehicle is parked, or remove the valuables from your vehicle.
+- Lock all valuables in the trunk, out of sight, when your vehicle is parked, or remove the valuables from your vehicle.

-Make sure you have plenty of gas.
+- Make sure you have plenty of gas.
 Ensure your tires have plenty of air and your spare tire and jack are serviceable.

-Record the make, model, and license number of your car.
+- Record the make, model, and license number of your car.

-Park your car in a well-lit area, as close to your destination as possible.
+- Park your car in a well-lit area, as close to your destination as possible.

-Drive in the left lane to avoid persons approaching your car from the curb.
+- Drive in the left lane to avoid persons approaching your car from the curb.
 Lock your doors while you are driving.

 What Not to Do

-Leave purses, wallets, cash, credit cards, auto registration or other important papers in plain view or in the glove compartment.
+- Leave purses, wallets, cash, credit cards, auto registration or other important papers in plain view or in the glove compartment.
 This would also apply to valuables such as notebook computers, radar detectors, or cellular phones or firearms in your car, especially if it is parked in your driveway overnight.

-Take short-cuts through unfamiliar areas.
+- Take short-cuts through unfamiliar areas.

-If you are a victim of any of these crimes call our dispatch center at (262) 532-1700.
+If you are a victim of any of these crimes call Waukesha County Communications at (262) 446-5070.